-Katy will do her utmost to promote West of Scotland interests in the Scottish Parliament fighting for: a bold and fair economic recovery from the pandemic, for jobs and investment for the West of Scotland, for fair pay and pensions, for properly funded public services, a publicly-owned National Care Service with parity with the NHS, publicly owned and fully accountable transport networks, and a just transition prioritising job creation and well paid employment as we move towards a greener economy.
+Katy is fighting for jobs and investment for the West of Scotland, fair pay and pensions, properly funded public services, a publicly owned National Care Service with parity with the NHS, publicly owned and fully accountable transport networks, and a just transition to a net-zero Scotland that prioritises job creation and well-paid employment and a move towards a greener economy.

-- Proper funding and a transfer of powers to local government
+- Proper funding for councils with a transfer of powers to local government

-- The insourcing of services such as care
+- The insourcing of services such as health and social care

-- Smaller class sizes, more resources for schools and action to address the attainment gap
+- More resources for schools and bold action to address the attainment gap

 - Investment in housing and empowering government to intervene in the economy

-- To bring the railways back into public ownership and against cuts in services
+- To bring all of Scotland’s railways back into public ownership and stand against further cuts in services

 - A publicly owned bus network that provides key services to all community

-Katy will work to extend democracy at every level, for the decisions which affect people in Scotland to made democratically by Scottish people and to empower working class communities.
-She believes we need to recognise who owns the land and wealth and that urgent land reform is essential, if necessary bringing land into public ownership so that economic decisions can be taken to develop an economic strategy built on full employment, economic growth and investment-led strategies.
+Katy will work to extend democracy at every level, for the decisions which affect people in Scotland and to empower working class communities.
+She believes we need to recognise who owns the land and wealth and that urgent land reform is essential, and if necessary, bringing land into public ownership so that economic decisions can be taken to develop an economic strategy built on full employment, economic growth and investment-led strategies.

 She believes that the Scottish Parliament does have the powers to regenerate our communities if courageous and imaginative political decisions are made.
 She will fight for any additional powers needed to ensure that investment is made to rebuild.
 The West of Scotland has been at the sharp end of generations of deindustrialisation.
 It’s time for a green industrial revolution to bring the jobs of the future and to tackle poverty and deprivation.

-Katy believes in a new constitutional settlement based on a genuine equal partnership of the nations of the UK and recognising the Scottish people’s right to self-determination.
+Katy believes in a new constitutional settlement based on a genuine equal partnership of the nations of the UK, recognising the Scottish people’s right to self-determination.

-Katy is Convenor of the Scottish Parliament WASPI (Women Against Pension Inequality) Cross Party Group, a member of the Scottish Parliament Criminal Justice Committee and a Justice spokesperson for the Scottish Labour Party.
+Katy is Convenor of the Scottish Parliament Women Against State Pension Inequality (WASPI) Cross Party Group.
+She is also a member of the Scottish Parliament Criminal Justice Committee and she is the Scottish Labour Shadow Minister for Community Safety.